 McDonell Central High School supports BYOD.
 Students can bring their own device or make use of the 4 labs available.
 After a media and technology committee recommendation, 1:1 was expanded through 9th grade.
 Students also participate in PLTW.
 All classrooms have wireless connectivity, projectors and most have an interactive whiteboard.

 The PLTW initiative added a portable lab of laptops for the high school Bio-Medical classes and upgraded a lab (library) with dual boot iMacs for the engineering courses in 2014-15.
 That lab was renovated as a Media and Learning Resource Center in 2015.
-There are 2 additional labs at McDonell plus a mini-lab at Holy Ghost.
+There are two additional labs at McDonell plus a mini-lab at Holy Ghost.
 These labs are on a three year upgrade cycle.
 And while we are slowly phasing out labs as we transition to personal devices, we have tripled the number of devices available to students and staff since 2012 with the addition of iPads and Chromebooks.
 The current k12 student:device ratio is 1.4:1 and 1.1/1 in the HS/MS. Grades 5-9 are 1:1.2.

 The technology committee is made up of students, staff, parents and commission members that meet during the year to review and make recommendations on instructional technology and related issues.